Correct-Syntax/correct-syntax.github.io/content/services.md

 #### Development services

-I offer development services using modern technologies and best-practices.
+I offer development services using modern technologies and best practices.
 I have years of experience building small to medium-sized web applications from the ground up.

 My past work includes a custom e-commerce solution, online directory web applications, and custom Wordpress theme and plugin development.